Company Detail

 • A strong team player.
 Trowers & Hamlins is an equal opportunities employer and values equity, diversity and inclusion.
 All applications will be considered on merit and the applicant's suitability to meet the requirements of the role and will be treated equally irrespective of Ethnicity, Gender (including Trans and non-binary) Race, Disability, Religion and sexual orientation.
 As part of our firm recruitment policy our candidates are subject to employment screening background checks.
 These checks include personal details, education and employment history, professional qualifications and credit and criminal checks as appropriate.
 Read Less

-• Speculative Partner - UK
+• Speculative Fee Earner - Manchester

-• Speculative Fee Earner - London
+• Speculative Fee Earner - Birmingham

 Description We welcome applicants in any practice areas in which we wo...
 Read More